Skip to main content

 • A Relation: is a string defined in the type definition of an authorization model that defines the possibility of a relationship between an object of the same type as the type definition and a user in the system

-• A Relationship Tuple: a grouping consisting of a user, a relation and an object stored in OpenFGA
+• A Relationship Tuple: a group stored in OpenFGA that consists of a user, a relation, and an object

 Initialize the SDK